 \label{sec:brien2011}

 More recently, \cite{Brien2011} discussed a systematic approach to designing the two-phase experiments.
-This paper only considers the designs with orthogonal structure.
+This paper only considers designs with an orthogonal structure.
 Some principles described in this study are used to develop the methods used to obtain the optimal designs in Chapters 3 and 4.

 \cite{Brien2011} presented a list of rules for calculating the EMS of the ANOVA table.
 However, these rules can be laborious to follow for experiments that involve numerous treatment and block factors.
-Chapter 2 of this thesis presents an R package that automatically generates the ANOVA table with the EMS for any single- or two-phase experiment.
+Chapter 2 of this thesis thus presents an R package that automatically generates the ANOVA table with the EMS for any single- or two-phase experiment.

 \cite{Brien2011} then discussed some fundamental principles for designing two-phase experiments.
 First, the unit of the Phase 1 experiment with the highest variation, but orthogonal to treatments, should be confounded with that of the Phase 2 experiment containing the highest variation.
-Such case is illustrate in Chapter 4, which discusses an approach to searching for optimal designs where the Phase 1 experiment uses a randomised block design.
+Such a case is illustrated in Chapter 4, which discusses a method of searching for optimal designs where the Phase 1 experiment uses a randomised block design.

-Furthermore, the experimental unit in the Phase 1 experiment has a large variation, then consider confounding this experimental unit with the unit with a smaller variation in the Phase 2 experiment.
-Thus, error variance of the estimates of treatment effects can be reduced as far as possible \citep{Brien2011}.
+Furthermore, if the experimental unit in the Phase 1 experiment has large variation, then consider confounding this unit with one with a smaller variation in the Phase 2 experiment.
+This approach can minimize the error variance of the estimates of treatment effects as far as possible \citep{Brien2011}.

 The treatment can be confounded with multiple units of the Phase 2 experiment, which is caused by the non-orthogonal treatment structure, but this was not discussed by \cite{Brien2011}.
-Chapters 3 and 4 describe some designs that with the properties of non-orthogonal structure.
+Chapters 3 and 4 describe designs that possess the properties of non-orthogonal structures.

-\section{Moving toward the high-throughput biotechnologies}
+\section{Moving toward high-throughput biotechnologies}

 \label{sec:Jarrett2008}

-The paper by \cite{Jarrett2008} was the first paper that recognised the quantitative high-throughput biotechnologies experiment with the multiplexing technologies are inherently two-phase experiments.
-This paper is also the main motivation of this thesis.
+\cite{Jarrett2008} was the first to recognise that experiments of quantitative high-throughput biotechnologies with multiplexing technologies are inherently two-phase experiments.
+This paper is also the main motivation for this thesis.

-\cite{Jarrett2008} conducted a detailed comparative study of the properties of two competing designs, multiple dye-swap and the alternating loop \citep{Churchill2002}, with the same size (i.e. same number of replicates of each treatment) for a two-colour microarray experiment (Phase 2) where the Phase 1 experiment had a completely randomised design (CRD).
+\cite{Jarrett2008} conducted a detailed comparative study of the properties of two competing designs, multiple dye-swap and the alternating loop \citep{Churchill2002}, where both designs shared the same size (i.e. same number of replicates of each treatment), for a two-colour microarray experiment (Phase 2) where the Phase 1 experiment had a completely randomised design (CRD).
 By constructing theoretical analysis of variance (ANOVA) tables for these two designs, they demonstrated that the distribution of the treatment information across the strata of the ANOVA table was dependent on the Phase 2 design.
 Particularly, while the multiple dye-swap design could be analysed using a simple ANOVA, the alternating loop design required a more involved analysis to test for treatment effects.
 This is a consequence of the sources of variation introduced in Phase 2 interacting with those introduced in Phase 1.
 Thus, \cite{Jarrett2008} illustrated the importance of considering the sources of variation introduced at each phase when designing two-phase experiments, and showed that constructing relevant ANOVA tables is a straightforward way to do this.